Unraveling the fair pricing dilemma

 Why?
-Your focus primarily considers factors important to you.
+Your fees are influenced by factors which are important to you.

 It’s like deciding to surprise your partner with ice cream.
 You know she loves chocolate ice cream.
 But, you bring home vanilla since it’s your favorite flavor.
 Your preference won out.

-When it comes to pricing, your client, not you, decides what’s fair.
+When it comes to pricing, your client has the final say about what’s fair.
 Time, costs and profit margin are your concern, not your clients.